-The College will assess the risks to employees working from home and take measures to eliminate or reduce those risks.
+The school will assess the risks to employees working from home and take measures to eliminate or reduce those risks.

-The College will provide information and training to home workers regarding the hazards associated with working from home.
+The school will provide information and training to home workers regarding the hazards associated with working from home.

-The College will consider the specific risks to New and Expectant Mothers working from home and implement the appropriate controls.
+The school will consider the specific risks to New and Expectant Mothers working from home and implement the appropriate controls.